Fixed-Displacement Pump (IL)

 Yes |

-# Maximum mechanical efficiency — maximum mechanical efficiency
+# Maximum mechanical efficiency — maximum value of mechanical efficiency

 Details

-The maximum value of the mechanical efficiency.
-If the input signal is higher than this value, the mechanical efficiency is set to the maximum mechanical efficiency value.
+The maximum value of mechanical efficiency.
+If the input signal is higher than this value, the mechanical efficiency is set to the maximum value of the mechanical efficiency.

 Dependencies

-To use this parameter, set Leakage and friction parameterization to `Input signal - volumetric and mechanical efficiencies'.
+To use this parameter, set the Leakage and friction parameterization parameter to Input signal - volumetric and mechanical efficiencies.

 |